-The application contains several documents which and designs satisfactorily address the requirements for Stormwater Management at subdivision stage.
-Council's Municipal engineer has guided the applicant in stormwater management and is satisfied with the In addition, detailed proposal. stormwater designs will conditioned in the Planning Permit currently flowing through this lot will be directed.
+The application contains several documents and designs which satisfactorily address the requirements for Stormwater Management at subdivision stage.
+Council's Municipal engineer has guided the applicant in stormwater management and is satisfied with the addition. proposal.
+In detailed stormwater designs will be conditioned in the Planning Permit